Top 11 Pectus Excavatum Exercises in 2019

-First and foremost, pectus excavatum and protruding ribs are a bone deformity.
-It is something that cannot be fixed overnight.
+First and foremost, pectus excavatum and protruding ribs are structural deformities of the chest.
+That can't be fixed solely by relying on exercises.

-It takes a lot of dedication and discipline to follow an exercise program that is designed specifically to correct this condition.
+It takes a lot of commitment and discipline to follow an exercise program for pectus excavatum.

 Bones are moved by muscles that hold them in place.